michalwar/Financial-Analysis-Generative-AI/README.md

 # Stock Analysis PoC

-This project aims to develop a PoC solution for stock analysis and recommendation using financial data and ChatGPT API.
+This project aims to develop a PoC solution for stock analysis and recommendation using financial data and OpenAI API to GPT model.

 ## Table of Contents